 4. Ensuring Lines of Communication between Franchisors and Franchisees

 A lack of an organized communication strategy can seriously harm the symbiotic relationship between franchisors and franchisees.
 A lack of effective guidance from the top can result in feelings of confusion and isolation on the part of the franchisee.

-Additionally, if franchisees fail to communicate with franchise management, then the franchisor will fail to recognize industry trends and miss opportunities to implement best practices.
-In the current pandemic, franchisors should have a carefully crafted message that acknowledges its responsibility in protecting the safety of franchisee owners and employees.
+Additionally, if franchisees fail to communicate with franchise management, the franchisor will fail to recognize industry trends and miss opportunities to implement best practices.
+In the current pandemic, franchisors should have a carefully crafted message that acknowledges their responsibility in protecting the safety of franchise owners and employees.

 5. Clear Messaging to Franchise Customers

-Another reason why communication between franchisors and franchisees is critical is that it impacts consumer perception about how the overall brand is doing.
-Customers value consistent messaging about how a franchise plans to address an issue or problem.
+Another reason why communication between franchisors and franchisees is critical because it impacts consumer perception about how the overall brand is doing.
+Customers value consistent messaging about how a franchisee plans to address an issue or problem.

 In the case of COVID-19, there is a challenge in that there will likely be non-uniform approaches to business operating procedures due to inconsistency in federal, state, and local guidelines.
 However, there should still be clear messaging about how franchisees in common regions should operate.